Need to Activate Coverage? Pay Premium Now

 Providers will typically submit claims on your behalf, but sometimes you may be financially responsible for covered services.
 This usually happens if:

 - Your provider is not contracted with us

-Be sure to show your member ID card at the time of service to ensure that the provider bills us for your care.
+Be sure to show your member identification card at the time of service to ensure that the provider bills us for your care.

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid.
 We can adjust your deductible, copayment or cost sharing to reimburse you.
 We must receive notice of claim within 30 days of the date the loss began or as soon as reasonably possible.

-To request reimbursement for a covered service, you need to provide a copy of the detailed claim or bill from the provider in English or English Translation.
-You also must submit the Member Reimbursement Claim Form along with required documents listed on the form.
-Send these documents to us at the following address:
+To request reimbursement for a covered service, you need to provide a copy of the detailed claim from the provider.
+You will also need to submit a copy of the Member Reimbursement Claim Form (PDF) posted at Ambetter.ARHealthWellness.com under “For Members – Forms and Materials.
+Send all the documentation to us at the following address:

 Ambetter from Arkansas Health & Wellness